mceld/moonsh/README.md

 ### Config

-Allocate some number of slices (limit?) that each contain a stack of directories (built up as the user interacts with the shell).
+Allocate some number of slices that each contain a stack of directories (built up as the user interacts with the shell).

 `cd /somewhere/far/away/` will place this on the stack above the initial directory in that slice.